DeepMountains/Mirage/CVE6-2.md

 Download Source Code: https://itsourcecode.com/wp-content/uploads/2022/01/University-Management-System-Project-In-PHP-Source-Code.zip

 # Description
-Register and log in with a admin account, and in the student account's backend, visit "/view_cgpa.php".
+log in with a admin account, and in the student account's backend, visit "/view_cgpa.php".
 This page can accept two parameters, VR and VN, both of which can lead to SQL injection attacks.

 POC：
 ---